 External steps

-- Confirm you have your password and domain registration login information for your domain registrar.
+- Confirm you have your password and domain registration log-in information for your domain registrar.

 - Purchase a website certificate for the domain you want secured from a certificate authority (this is typically the company that hosts your domain).
 Certificates are generally less than $300.00.